 As a general rule, the solar panel inverter size should be similar to the DC rating of your solar panel system; If you are installing a 6 kilowatt (kW) system, you can expect the proposed inverter to be around 6000W, plus or minus a few percent.

-The manufacturers of the top 10 solar inverters typically list size guidelines for the array capacity their inverters can be paired with on their product specification sheets.
+The manufacturers of the solar inverter price in UAE typically list size guidelines for the array capacity their inverters can be paired with on their product specification sheets.
 If the size of the solar array paired with your inverter is outside of established guidelines, manufacturers may void their warranty offer.

 Location of inverter installation